MrRicram/find-your-hat/README.md

 ## Features
 To-do list:
 - [x] Implement all Prerequisites;
-- [ ] Have the player start on a random location that’s not the upper-left corner.
+- [x] Have the player start on a random location that’s not the upper-left corner.
+- [x] The player has the opportunity to replay the game without having to run it again.
 - [ ] Create a “hard mode” where one or more holes are added after certain turns.
 - [ ] Improve your game’s graphics and interactivity in the terminal.
 - [ ] Create a field validator to ensure that the field generated can actually be solved.